satyanash/satyanash.github.io/_posts/2015-10-19-movie-review-sicario-2015.markdown

 The corrupt Mexican policeman Silvio is shown in interleaved shots to create suspense but is then killed off as a mere pawn.
 Kate's partner Reggie plays a substance-less role as the token black guy.

-This is a really poor attempt at a suspense movie.
+This is a really poor attempt at a suspense movie as it's never clear where the film is heading.
-It's never clear to what point is the film heading.
+Character development and their backstories are sorely missing and create an overall hollow experience.
-Character devlopment and their backstories are sorely missing and create an overall hollow experience.
+An overrated film of which they're planning a sequel.

 Rating: 2/5 ( Bad)